CS335A-Compilers/CS335A-Compilers/Java-Lexer/README.md

 Before evaluating my lexical analyzer, one should keep in mind the following assumptions that I have made

-- I have assumed that '-' is only binary operator.
-Thus for signed numbers like -2, it will give '-' as an operator and '2' as a numeric literal.
-I will club this '2' and '-' sign during lexical parsing.
-- I have assumed that multiline strings are syntatically wrong (which in languages like C or C++ is) and thus my analyzer will throw error if such strings are found.
+- I have followed the [Official Java Manual](https://docs.oracle.com/javase/specs/jls/se17/html/jls-3.html) for creation of all the regular expressions.
-- One can refer to my defintion section of "la.l" file for many other ambiguous rules (like which excape sequences I have assumed to be present in this language and so on).
+- One should refer to the definition section of my "la.l" file for all the definition I had made for Java Lexer.

 <!-- GETTING STARTED -->
 ## Getting Started